Grace in the ordinary, brought to life.

 “On Being” Soft pastel on UART paper Not for Sale

-Sample Portraits Soft pastel on sanded paper
+Sample Portraits Soft pastel on Pastel Premier sanded paper

 A process rooted in prayer.

-Prayer is an integral part of my artistic process.
-I give my artistic talent to the Lord each morning in prayer, and I pray an act of surrender of my whole being before starting a painting.
-Whether a work is completed in one sitting or after multiple weeks, I pray the Rosary, Divine Mercy Chaplet, and God’s Word as I watch swaths of pigment be transformed into a unified work.
-For Jewish art works, I pray the Torah, Psalms, and the Word from the Prophets.
-More and more, I “give Him the brush” and pastel sticks.
-I remind myself often that it is God’s work and my “yes” to His direction and inspiration.
-Mindful of His Presence and His eternal care for both the big picture and details therein, I attempt to imitate that care.
-I find that I am confident (and without the angst of blank-canvas uncertainty) as I let Him, the Master Artist, work freely in me for the good of others.
+Prayer is an integral part of her artistic process.
+Lisa gives her artistic talent to the Lord each morning in prayer, and prays an act of surrender of her whole being before starting a painting.
+Whether a work is completed in one sitting or after multiple weeks, she prays the Rosary, Divine Mercy Chaplet, and God’s Word as she watches swaths of pigment be transformed into a unified work.
+For Jewish art works, she prays the Torah, Psalms, and the Word from the Prophets.

 History that is little, and growing.